Russ Harvey Consulting - Computer and Internet Services

 Cable Access Blocked?

-Cable companies (such as Shaw and Rogers) can block your computer's access to their services like email and other customer-only services once your computer is behind a router.
-This practice has become less common because of the proliferation of smartphones and tablets used by cable company customers.
+Cable companies (such as Shaw and Rogers) used to block your computer's access to their services like email and other customer-only services once your computer is behind a router.
+This practice has stopped because it didn't work with the smartphones and tablets used by their customers.

 Using a Third-party Router with Telus